-Project Scope and Milestones Project Delivery Dates supporting April, 2021 Detailed Project Management Plan - The Parties will develop and initiate a final project management plan that describes specific project tasks each Party must perform, delivery dates, project team members, meeting requirements, and a process for approving changes to support completion of the Project.
-This phase will include a detailed IT system review to assist NWE in development of a detailed metering plan, bid-to-bill system, and coordination with NWE EMS upgrade.
-Work will be initiated on the NWE staff training program using the foundational and detailed system computer-based training module, as well as on the resource data templates needed during Milestone 2.
-November 2018- March 2019 Milestone 1 - This milestone is completed when the Agreement has been made effective in accordance with Section 1 of the Agreement .
-April 2019 Full Network Model Expansion - Full Network Model expansion for NWE and EMS/SCADA, including, proof of concept of export/import of EMS data; complete model into the ISO test environment; complete validation for all SCADA points from November 2019
+Project Scope and Milestones Project Delivery Dates supporting April, 2023 Detailed Project Management Plan - The Parties will develop and initiate a final project management plan that describes specific project tasks each Party must perform, delivery dates, project team members, meeting requirements, and a process for approving changes to support completion of the Project.
+This phase will include a detailed IT system review to assist EPE in development of a detailed metering plan, bid-to-bill system, and coordination with EPE EMS upgrade.
+Work will be initiated on the EPE staff training program using the foundational and detailed system computer-based training module, as well as on the resource data templates needed during Milestone 2.
+December 2020-June 2021 Milestone 1 - This milestone is completed when the Agreement has been made effective in accordance with Section 1 of the Agreement .
+July 2021

-NWE; testing of the new market model; and validation of the Outage and State Estimator applications.
-Milestone 2 - This milestone is completed upon modeling NWE into the ISO Full Network Model through the EMS which will be deployed into a non-production test environment using the ISO's network and resource modeling process.
-July 2020 System Implementation and Connectivity Testing - System requirements and software design, the execution of necessary software vendor contracts, development of Market network model including NWE, allow NWE to connect to a non-production test system.
-August 2020 Milestone 3 - ISO to promote market network model including NWE area to non-production system, and allow NWE to connect and exchange data in advance of Market Simulation.
-September 2020 Construction, Testing and Training in Preparation for Market Simulation - This task includes IT infrastructure upgrades, security testing, training, Day-in-life simulation, and functional testing.
-September 2020 Milestone 4a - Start of Joint Integration Testing with ISO, Interface testing with minimum data requirements and functional integration testing.
-ISO will make the test environment available for NWE connectivity testing prior to the delivery date assuming NWE has provided all requisite data and non-production system availability does not conflict with ISO production system Spring Release schedule.
-September 2020 Milestone 4b -Begin 'Day in the Life' scenario testing November 2020 Milestone 4c - Begin Structured Market simulation (Milestone 4 payment due at this point) December 2020 Activate Parallel Operations - During January 2021, the ISO will activate a parallel operation environment to practice production grade systems integration as well as market processes and operating procedures in anticipation of the impending NWE January 2021 activation as an EIM Entity and to confirm compliance with the EIM readiness criteria set forth in the ISO tariff.
-Milestone 5 - Start of parallel operations February 2021 System Deployment and Go Live - Implementing the Project and going live will include resource registration, operating procedures and updates, execution of service agreements, completion of the NWE tariff process, applicable board approvals, the filing and acceptance of service agreements and tariff changes with FERC, and completion and filing of a readiness criteria certification in accordance with the ISO tariff.
-March 2021 Milestone 6 - This milestone is complete upon the first production NWE energy imbalance market trade date.
-April 1, 2021
+Full Network Model Expansion - Full Network Model expansion for EPE and EMS/SCADA, including, proof of concept of export/import of EMS data; complete model into the ISO test environment; complete validation for all SCADA points from EPE; testing of the new market model; and validation of the Outage and State Estimator applications.
+November 2021 Milestone 2 - This milestone is completed upon modeling EPE into the ISO Full Network Model through the EMS which will be deployed into a non-production test environment using the ISO's network and resource modeling process.
+July 2022 System Implementation and Connectivity Testing - System requirements and software design, the execution of necessary software vendor contracts, development of Market network model including EPE, allow EPE to connect to a non-production test system.
+August 2022 Milestone 3 - ISO to promote market network model including EPE area to non-production system, and allow EPE to connect and exchange data in advance of Market Simulation.
+September 2022 Construction, Testing and Training in Preparation for Market Simulation - This task includes IT infrastructure upgrades, security testing, training, Day-in-life simulation, and functional testing.
+September 2022 Milestone 4a - Start of Joint Integration Testing with ISO, Interface testing with minimum data requirements and functional integration testing.
+ISO will make the test environment available for EPE connectivity testing prior to the delivery date assuming EPE has provided all requisite data and non-production system availability does not conflict with ISO production system Spring Release schedule.
+September 2022 Milestone 4b -Begin 'Day in the Life' scenario testing November 2022 Milestone 4c - Begin Structured Market simulation (Milestone 4 payment due at this point) December 2022 Activate Parallel Operations - During January 2023, the ISO will activate a parallel operation environment to practice production grade systems integration as well as market processes and January 2023 operating procedures in anticipation of the impending EPE activation as an EIM Entity and to confirm compliance with the EIM readiness criteria set forth in the ISO tariff.
+Milestone 5 - Start of parallel operations February 2023 System Deployment and Go Live - Implementing the Project and going live will include resource registration, operating procedures and updates, execution of service agreements, completion of the EPE tariff process, applicable board approvals, the filing and acceptance of service agreements and tariff changes with FERC, and completion and filing of a readiness criteria certification in accordance with the ISO tariff.
+March 2023 Milestone 6 - This milestone is complete upon the first production EPE energy imbalance market trade date.
+April 5, 2023 between the El Paso Electric Company and the

-Attachment B - Declaration of April D. Gordon

-EIM Implementation Agreement between
+Attachment B - Declaration of April D. Gordon, Director of Financial Planning and Procurement for the EIM Implementation Agreement